 Film development equipment, such as batch processing units at the labs is dilapidating with little replacements being produced and repair parts being less available.
 Professional-grade film scanners are also becoming rare and expensive.

-That growth may slow as the medium is likely to become more expensive.
+That growth may slow as the medium is likely to become progressively more expensive.
 But it’s likely to remain alive for many future generations.

 Should it come to a complete manufacturing collapse, there are methods for making photochemical emulsions at home.
 Assuming that we value this knowledge, it may be available to us indefinitely.

 In just a few years, I expect the mass market will just have phones, professionals will mostly use FF mirrorless and film cameras will outsell digital cameras.
-CaNikon etc. will either have to specialise, start making film cameras for enthusiasts again, or reinvent themselves.
+CaNikon etc. will either have to specialize, start making film cameras for enthusiasts again, or reinvent themselves.

 Film vs digital.